HomeworkSMP/website/README.md

 ### Fork and Pull Requests

-1. Fork this repository to your GitHub account.
+1. Fork this repository to your GitHub account (HomeworkSMP Members may create a new branch instead).
-2. Make your changes in a new branch or directly within the repository (if you're a HomeworkSMP member).
+2. Make your changes in the new branch/fork.
 3. Submit a pull request (PR) with a clear description of your changes.

 Our deployment service, Cloudflare Pages, will automatically generate a preview of your changes for review.